-Linked Learning Pathways are Designed to be Relevant to California's Economy video cameras, studio camera switchers, audio mixers and microphones.
+Students in multimedia / video production academies learn the technical aspects of operating teleprompters, video cameras, studio camera switchers, audio mixers and microphones.
 They also learn how to write video scripts and edit video using digital software.
 These are useful and in-demand skills for California's varied media sector.